 Instilling this into new hires early is essential, both for them to both know what’s expected and to properly feel integrated into the wider company.

 The natural first step is to emblazon your internal branding across channels like your intranet.
 But use internal comms to do the heavy-lifting when it comes to promotion.
-Corporate screensavers and similar passive tools are highly effective at reminding staff and reinforcing brand.
+Corporate screensavers and similar passive tools are highly effective at reminding staff and reinforcing the brand.
 Messaging is seen so repeatedly that learning is virtually subliminal!

 5. Encourage contributions